binaryage/blog/_posts/2009-12-31-the-first-year-of-binaryage.md

 Thanks for your support and wish you all the best in the new year.

-<div style="font-size: 8pt; color: #666">I'd like to also thank my family, friends and all contributors who helped to make this real.</div>
+<div class="footnote">I'd like to also thank my family, friends and all contributors who helped to make this real.</div>